Get 20% off all custom earplugs and IEMs! Use the discount code CHRISTMAS20 in the checkout.

 If you’re struggling with blocked ears and excess ear wax, ear candling and ear wax candles are NOT the solution.
 You may have seen videos online of people using ear wax candles to clear their ears; you might even be considering trying ear candling in Melbourne.
 But as hearing specialists, we strongly advise against the use of this unproven ear cleaning technique.
 As an alternative, you should have a hearing professional remove the ear wax for you.

-Earwax candles are long, cone-shaped hollow candles that are typically made from beeswax and fabric.
-The pointy end of the candle is placed in your ear while the other end is lit.
-Many believe that ear candling “sucks out” or “melts” earwax, cleaning out the ear passage.
+Ear wax candles are long, cone-shaped hollow candles that are typically made from beeswax and fabric.
+The pointed end of the candle is placed in your ear while the other end is lit with a flame.
+Many believe that ear candling “sucks out” or “melts” ear wax, cleaning out the ear passage.

 However, ear candling has not only been proven to be ineffective, but it is also quite dangerous.
 At best it is pointless and ineffective, and at worst, it can seriously injure you.
 In fact, a1996 study found that ear candling did not remove a single piece of ear wax.
 That’s why you should avoid ear candling in Melbourne or anywhere else that it’s offered and seek out medically backed alternatives to clear your ears.

 Wherever there is a flame, there is a risk of getting burnt, and ear candles are no exception.
 While you may have experienced accidental dripping of hot wax on your arm and a feeling of slight discomfort, the skin on the face, ears and neck is much more sensitive.
 Painful burns are not uncommon when using ear candles.
 Even when you use a plate or protective covering, the hot wax can still drip onto your skin or into the ear canal itself!